cloudflare/cloudflare-docs/content/support/Network/Understanding Cloudflare HTTP2 and HTTP3 Support.md

 HTTP/2 and HTTP/3 accelerate page load.
 They are both free for all [Cloudflare plans](http://www.cloudflare.com/plans) but require an [SSL certificate at Cloudflare’s edge network](https://support.cloudflare.com/hc/articles/203295200#h_036e2e20-96d8-4199-bb1f-0fbb41b5cdd0).
 Configure HTTP/2 and HTTP/3 via the Cloudflare **Network** app.
 HTTP/2 is enabled by default and domains on Free plans cannot disable it.

 A browser and web server automatically negotiate the highest protocol available.
-Thus, when both HTTP/3 and HTTP/2 are enable, HTTP/3 takes precedence.
+Thus, when both HTTP/3 and HTTP/2 are enabled, HTTP/3 takes precedence.

 To determine the protocol used for your connection, enter _example.com_/cdn-cgi/trace from a web browser or client and replace _example.com_ with your domain name.
 Several lines of data are returned.
 If _http=http/2_ appears in the results, the connection occurred over HTTP/2.
 Other possible values are _http=http/3_ for HTTP/3, and _http=http/1.x_ for HTTP/1.x.